sebasg84/InvGears/README.md

 Now with spherical involute gear!!!

-Starting from the equations in the book [[1]](#1), I obtained all the equations the involute and fillet curves for the spherical gears.
+Starting from the equations in the book [[1]](#1), I obtained all the equations of the involute and fillet curves for the spherical gears.

 Given a set of parameters corresponding to a pair of gears, the algorithm finds the geometry of both gears.